 Uma Lulik remind us that the reconstruction of national identity, specially after the destruction of most of the sacred houses during 24 years of Indonesian occupation, is now passing through the villages and the mountains, where memories and the sacred are returning slowly to their place, returning home.

 In Uma Lulik, David played the role of executive producer, co-editor and mentor of Victor.
 The film was funded by DOCTV CPLP, co-produced by IDA and supported by the Secretary of State for Arts & Culture in 2010.
-It opened at the Cinemateca in Lisbon during the 1st CPLP DOCTV launch in September 2010, and subsequently the film was shown on national TV channels across all Portuguese speaking countries, including RTP International and reaching a potential audience of 300 million viewers.
+The film opened at the Cinemateca in Lisbon in September 2010 as part of the 1st CPLP DOCTV.
+A follow up national presentation took place on 10th October 2010 at Hotel Timor, and subsequently the film was shown on national TV channels across all Portuguese speaking countries, including RTP International and reaching a potential audience of 300 million viewers.
 It was an official selection at the Brasilidade Film Festival in Rio de Janeiro in 2010 and the International Film Festival in Luanda 2010.
 In 2011, it was shown at the Museum & Art Gallery of the Northern Territory in Darwin, and before the end of the year, it received the 3rd Showtime Top Ten Audience Award (3rd out of 135) at BIFF (Brisbane International Film Festival).

 In 2012, it was screened at the Kino 18, an initiative to promote Timor-Leste culture at the Jagiellonian University in Krakow (Poland).
-In 2013, Victor was invited to present the film at the Maha Art Gallery and Kopi Kultur Space in Bali.
-In August 2014, Victor was invited to present the film at the 37th Festival de Cinéma de Douarnenez in France, which was dedicated to the people of Indonesia, Papua and Timor-Leste.
+In 2013, Victor was invited to present the film at the Maha Art Gallery and Kopi Kultur Space in Bali—and in August 2014, at the 37th Festival de Cinéma de Douarnenez in France, which was dedicated to the people of Indonesia, Papua and Timor-Leste.
 In 2015, the film was screened during the Ciclo de Cinema da CPLP at the Fundação Oriente’s Delegation in Dili, as part of the 2nd CPLP Civil Society Forum in Timor-Leste.

 In June 2017, the film was screened at the National Museum of Ethnography in Portugal, as part of the exhibition ‘Timorese Architecture: Miniatures of the World’.
 The exhibition was a tribute to the research made by Ruy Cinatti (1915- 1986), Leopoldo Castro de Almeida (1932-1996) and António de Sousa Mendes (1921) on the traditional architecture in Timor-Leste, resulting in the book Arquitetura Timorense (Timorese Architecture).
-The exhibition highlighted a set of scaled-models of houses and ritual constructions made by Pedro Tolentino and João Tolentino, from the early 1990’s onwards.
+The exhibition highlighted a set of scaled-models of houses and ritual constructions made from the early 1990’s onwards by Pedro and João Tolentino.